graphprotocol/graph-tooling/packages/cli/README.md

   binary in order to test a subgraph.
 - `graph add` - Adds a new datasource to the yaml file and writes the necessary changes to other files - schema.graphql, abi and mapping.
+- `graph publish` - Publishes the subgraph to the Graph Network.

 ## How It Works